 Co-authored by Tim McInerney

-As the unemployment rate increases and the economy remains unstable, some of your residents may be uncertain about their financial future.
-Depending on their personal circumstances, being locked into another 12-month lease may seem like a high risk to them at the moment.
-One way you can ease the burden on your residents is to offer flexible lease terms, such as 6-month or 4-month leases, or allowing them to temporarily renew month-to-month.
-That way instead of losing a potential renewal during the immediate crisis, you can let them renew as they normally would in a few months.
+Committing to a 12-month lease may seem like a high risk to some residents.
+One way you can accommodate their needs is to offer flexible lease terms, such as 6-month or 4-month leases, or allowing them to temporarily renew month-to-month.
+That way instead of losing a potential renewal during a market with less demand, you can let them renew as they normally would after a few months.
 For other residents, longer, 24-month leases set at a fixed rate may be more appealing.
 If you give a range of options to choose from, you can increase the chances your residents will renew and provide peace of mind for both parties.

-While it may seem like a good idea to carry on business as usual with rent increases, it could end up costing you more in the long run.
-If residents move out because they can’t afford the higher price, then you will be back to square one when it comes to maintaining occupancy, and also incurring vacancy and turn costs.
-By holding off on rent increases (temporarily) and offering a flat renewal, you can show your residents you care and are doing everything you can to help them during this difficult time.
+While it may seem like a good idea to increase rents for every renewal offer, it’s not always the right approach, depending on current market conditions.
+If residents move out because they can’t afford the higher price, then you will be back to square one when it comes to maintaining occupancy, and you’ll also incur vacancy and turn costs.
+By holding off on rent increases (temporarily) and offering a flat renewal when the market contracts, you can show your residents you care and earn more renewals.

 It’s understandable if you are hesitant to disrupt your lease expiration management schedule or open your business up to potential risks by offering different lease terms than you typically would.
-However, given the constantly changing situation, being creative with lease terms to keep residents from churning in the next few months can actually ensure stability in the short term and mitigate future risk.
+However, being creative with lease terms to keep residents from churning can actually ensure stability in the short term and mitigate future risk.

-With fewer in-person tours, many of your leasing associates may also have more down time.
-Encourage them to use this extra time to reach out to current residents to see how they are doing.
-Ask your residents how they would prefer to communicate — whether via text, email, phone, or even FaceTime — and be sure to check-in often.
+One of the best ways to get a pulse on how your residents are doing is to proactively reach out to them.
+Ask your residents how they would prefer to communicate — whether via text, email, or phone — and be sure to check-in throughout the year.
 For those with renewals coming up, touch base sooner rather than later to get a better sense of what they need and how you can make them feel more comfortable renewing.
+Not only will residents appreciate the communication with your team, but they will know their plan is good for your business.